JacobHomanics/rep-and-roles-docs/src/monorepo/monorepo.md

-## Mono Repository
+## Starter Kit

-The Mono Repository (MonoRepo) consists of several packages used to build, deploy, and interact with instances of Reputation & Roles.
+An all-in-one repository used to build, test, deploy and interact with Reputation & Roles smart contracts!

-The MonoRepo was forked from Buidl Guidl's [Scaffold Eth 2](https://scaffoldeth.io/), A modern Dapp framework with NextJS, RainbowKit, Wagmi and Typescript.
+Forked from Buidl Guidl's [Scaffold Eth 2](https://scaffoldeth.io/), A modern Dapp framework with NextJS, RainbowKit, Wagmi and Typescript.
 Which supports Hardhat and Foundry.

 ### Foundry
 The Foundry package makes use of Foundry, a toolkit for developing smart contracts, to develop, test, and deploy Reputation & Hats smart contracts.